Ricardosgeral/relier/README.md

 ***Zero* pushbutton**, for *'zeroing'* the values of the pressure sensors

 This functionality can be used to take into account the normal variations of the atmospheric pressure.
-To use it properly, it is necessary, first, to ensure that there is no pressure applied to the sensors (besides the ambient pressure).
+To use it properly, it is necessary, first, to ensure that *no pressure* is applied to the sensors (besides the ambient pressure).

 In such conditions, ideally, the  pressure sensors should indicate zero *mbar*.
 However, due to the daily  changes of atmospheric pressure (that depends on temperature, humidity, altitude, ...),